mikeym88/key-value-database-python-interface/README.md

 By default the module uses [SQLite3](https://www.sqlite.org/) as a database, but it can [support any of the ones supported by SQLALchemy](https://docs.sqlalchemy.org/en/latest/core/engines.html).

-## Database
+## Connecting to Database

 Currently SQLite defaults as the default database.
 It's a local database saved to a `.db` file.
-You can open and view their content using
+You can open the database file and view the content using [DB Browser for SQLite](https://sqlitebrowser.org/).

 ## Python Google Protocol Buffer Message() Class Document